BradHutchings/Mmojo-Server-v1/docs/6a-Package-Mmojo-Server-Standalone.md

 ## 6a.
 Package Mmojo Server (Standalone)

+**WORK IN PROGRESS - NOT WORKING YET**

 Brad Hutchings<br/>
 brad@bradhutchings.com

 The sixth step in building Mmojo Server is to package the `mmojo-server` Actual Portable Executable (APE) for deployment.

 We are going to package `mmojo-server` as a stand-alone server without an embedded `.gguf` model file.
-If you would like to package `mmojo-server` with an embedded `.gguf` model file, use this step instead: [xx](xx).
+If you would like to package `mmojo-server` with an embedded `.gguf` model file, use this step instead: [6b.
+Package Mmojo Server (Embedded Model)](6b-Package-Mmojo-Server-Embedded-Model.md).

 ---
 ### Environment Variables